 B. Interim Site EUI Standards.
-Interim site EUI standards are calculated using a straight-line trajectory from a covered building's baseline performance to the final performance standards in 2040, set by the compliance tool as specified in the Department's TM 23-01, "Technical Guidance and Calculation Methodologies to Comply with Building Energy Performance Standards", which is incorporated by reference in COMAR 26.28.01.03.
+Interim site EUI standards are calculated using a straight-line trajectory from a covered building's baseline performance to the final performance standards in 2040, set by the compliance tool as specified in the Department's TM 23-01, "Technical Guidance and Calculation Methodologies to Comply with Building Energy Performance Standards".

 C. Interim and Final Standards for Mixed-Use Covered Buildings.
-Area-weighted standards for net direct emissions and site EUI for mixeduse buildings will be set by the compliance tool as specified in the Department's TM 23-01, "Technical Guidance and Calculation Methodologies to Comply with Building Energy Performance Standards", which is incorporated by reference in COMAR 26.28.01.03.
+Area-weighted standards for net direct emissions and site EUI for mixed-use buildings will be set by the compliance tool as specified in the Department's TM 23-01, "Technical Guidance and Calculation Methodologies to Comply with Building Energy Performance Standards".

-D. Achieving and Maintaining the Standards.

-(1) Each covered building shall not exceed the interim site EUI and net direct emissions standards for 2030-2034 in each calendar year including 2030, 2031, 2032, 2033, and 2034, as determined on a yearly basis.

-(2) Each covered building shall not exceed the interim site EUI and net direct emissions standards for 2035-2039 in each calendar year including 2035, 2036, 2037, 2038, and 2039, as determined on a yearly basis.

-(3) Each covered building shall not exceed the final site EUI and net direct emissions standards in calendar year 2040 and each calendar year thereafter, as determined on a yearly basis.
+- D. Achieving and Maintaining the Standards. - (1) Each covered building must be at or below the interim site EUI and net direct emissions standards for 2030-2034 in each calendar year including 2030, 2031, 2032, 2033, and 2034. - (2) Each covered building must be at or below the interim site EUI and net direct emissions standards for 2035-2039 in each calendar year including 2035, 2036, 2037, 2038, and 2039. - (3) Each covered building must be at or below the final site EUI and net direct emissions standards in calendar year 2040 and each calendar year thereafter.

+Title 26 DEPARTMENT OF THE ENVIRONMENT

+Subtitle 28 BUILDING ENERGY PERFORMANCE STANDARDS

-26.28.04 Alternative Compliance and Special Provisions
+Chapter 04 Alternative Compliance and Special Provisions